XpiritBV/hol-xamarin-beyond-the-basics/README.md

 ## Exercise 4 - Notifications

-In this lab you will add local notifications to your app using the `Shiny.Location` NuGet package.
+In this lab you will add local notifications to your app using the `Shiny.Notifications` NuGet package.

 [Get started with Exercise 4](./hol/hol-04/Readme.md)